 NPP Primaries: Kennedy Agyapong Wins Afenyo-Markin's Effutu, Gives Bawumia Big Gap

-Former Assin Central MP Kennedy Agyapong won over former Vice President Dr Mahamudu Bawumia and other competitors in the NPP's presidential primaries in Effutu Constituency in the Central Region.
+Former Assin Central MP Kennedy Agyapong won over former Vice President Dr Mahamudu Bawumia and other competitors in the NPP's presidential primaries in the Effutu Constituency in the Central Region.

 Kennedy Agyapong wins Effutu with a big gap.
 Photo source: @realkenagyapong, @mbawumia